raspberrypilearning/rpi-uds/en/step_2.md

     ultrasonic.threshold_distance = 0.5
     ```

+--- /task ---

+--- task ---

-+ Try the previous loop again and observe the new range threshold.
+Try the previous loop again and observe the new range threshold.

+--- /task ---

-+ The `wait_for` functions are **blocking**, which means they halt the program until they are triggered.
+The `wait_for` functions are **blocking**, which means they halt the program until they are triggered.
 Another way of doing something when the sensor goes in and out of range is to use `when` properties, which can be used to trigger actions in the background while other things are happening in the code.

+--- task ---

-    First, you need to create a function for what you want to happen when the sensor is in range:
+Create a function for what you want to happen when the sensor is in range:

     ```python
     def hello():
         print("Hello")
     ```

+--- /task ---

+--- task ---

 Then set `ultrasonic.when_in_range` to the name of this function:

     ```python
     ultrasonic.when_in_range = hello
     ```

+--- /task ---

+--- task ---

-+ Add another function for when the sensor goes out of range:
+Add another function for when the sensor goes out of range:

     ```python
     def bye():